hannalaguilar/Face_generation_DCGANs/README.md

 ### Hyperparameters

-The hyperparameters were chosen based on the original paper *Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks*. `conv_dim` was set in 64 but it can be changed.
+The hyperparameters were chosen based on the original paper *Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks*. `conv_dim` was set in 64 but it can be changed in order to improve the model.

 | Hyperparameters  | Value   |
 | ------------------| ------ |